Last Updated on September 17, 2023

 Disclaimer: This site uses demographic data, email opt-ins, display advertising, and affiliate links.
 Please visit our Disclosure and Privacy Policy pages for further explanation.

 One can easily spend a day or more visiting the various shops, historic buildings, gardens, and everything else that makes up Old Salem.
-Here are some of our tips for visiting Old Salem and background information on this one-of-a-kind living history museum!
+Here are some tips for visiting Old Salem and background information on this one-of-a-kind living history museum!

-Admission to Old Salem
+What to Expect: Old Salem

-Old Salem takes visitors through the live and times of Moravians during the late 18th Century.
+Old Salem takes visitors through the lives and times of Moravians during the late 18th Century.
 While the historic district is free to walk around, you won’t be able to experience much of the history without a ticket inside the buildings.
 Tickets can be purchased at the Visitors Center, the Horton Center, Winkler Bakery, or online.

 - Frank L. Horton Museum Center (this includes the Museum of Early Southern Decorative Arts and the Moravian Collection).